linxule/liminal_backrooms/README.txt

   - User can also interject at these points

 - Advanced Features:
-  - Chain of Thought reasoning display for DeepSeek models
+  - Chain of Thought reasoning display optional
   - Customizable conversation turns and modes (AI-AI or Human-AI)
-  - Multiple preset system prompt pairs
+  - Preset system prompt pairs
   - Image generation and analysis capabilities
   - Export functionality for conversations and generated images
   - Modern dark-themed GUI interface